dbrizard/elwaspatid/paper/paper.md

 times greater than the bar radius [@johnson_impact_1972].
 The material is also supposed to stay in the elastic range of deformation.

-# State of the field

-Wave propagation softwares can be found in many scientific fields.
+To the best of our knowledge, there is no open source software available for the computation of space-time diagrams, even if wave propagation software can be found in many scientific fields.
 Williams et al [@williams_one-dimensional_1996] proposed a FORTRAN program for the propagation of wavefronts in layered media, this instructional tool is based on finite-difference and outputs the displacement with respect to the spatial variable.
-Computer Programs in Seismology [@herrmann_computer_2013] is a set of tools aimed at analyzing seismic records.
+Computer Programs in Seismology [@herrmann_computer_2013] is a set of tools aimed at analysing seismic records.

 Concerning guided waves, many efforts are devoted to the computation of dispersion curves for various waveguide geometries: Disperse [@lowe_disperse_2013] is based